awslabs/aws-video-transcriber/README.md

 Click on the *Upload Videos...* button to start the video upload process.

 New AWS accounts have a service limit of 10 concurrent transcription jobs, this limit can be raised with an AWS service ticket.
-Videos launched above this threshold will fail and can be relaunched from the error tab.
+Videos launched above this threshold will fail and can be relaunched from the *Errored tab*.

 ## Editing Captions